 The white rod is the unit cube and has dimensions of 1 cm X 1 cm X 1cm.
 The next rod, red, is 2 cm long; the following green rod is 3 cm long, etc.

 To subtract he would lay the two rods beside each other.
 To find the difference he finds the rod that fills the leftover space.
 For example, on the left side of the photograph there are two white rods placed in a column.
 To the side of the white rods is a red rod.
 This physically demonstrates the equations 1+1=2 and 2-1=1.
 On the right side of the photograph, there are a green and a red rod placed beside a yellow rod.
 This can represent the equations 3+2=5, 2+3=5, 5-2=3, or 5-3=2.

 In this lab, the student is to discover all the addition equations that are equal to 4.
 The rods are placed directly on a diagram of the rods on the page.
 The pages in the Miquon workbooks are simple and uncluttered, and there are typically few problems per page.
 Miquon is a great for both visual and kinesthetic learners.

 Isn’t classical education about drill and memorizing facts?
 I must agree that Miquon does not seem to fit into the classical mold.
 However, before I was a homeschool mom, I was an engineer.
 So I really like math.
 I think math is fun and I want my kids to see and understand that from a young age.
 Not only do I want my kids to think math is fun, but I want them to understand math.
 Having a good understanding of basic arithmetic is crucial in understanding higher maths.
 The Cuisenaire rods are wonderful for showing mathematical operations in a concrete way.

-Written by Kristen, Well Trained Classical Mom
+Originally published June 2009, written by Kristen, Well Trained Classical Mom